 Angular presents the largest bundle size at 143KB for its core framework.
 While this larger size reflects the comprehensive feature set and enterprise-ready capabilities that Angular provides out of the box, it can impact initial load times, particularly on slower network connections or less powerful devices.
 Developers working with Angular must carefully consider bundle optimization strategies to mitigate these performance implications.

-Learning Curve and Developer Experience
+React vs Vue vs Angular Learning Curve & Developer Experience (2026)

 Beginner-Friendly Options vs Advanced Requirements